ChantalThom/leaflet-challenge/README.md

   # Sample Map
   <img src="Leaflet-Part-1/Images/2-BasicMap.png">

-Data Points (40 points)
+# Data Points
-Data points scale with magnitude level (10 points)
+- Data points scale with magnitude level

-Data points colors change with depth level (10 points)
+- Data points colors change with depth level

-Each point has a tooltip with the Magnitude, the location and depth (10 points)
+- Each point has a tooltip with the Magnitude, location and depth (10 points)

-All data points load in the correct locations
+- All data points load in the correct locations